ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   set of supported freshness mechanisms in the request message.

 ERR_UNSUPPORTED_MSG_VERSION (4)
-: The TEEP Agent does not
-  support the TEEP protocol version indicated in the request message.
+: The TEEP implementation does not support the TEEP protocol version indicated in the received message.
   A TAM receiving this error might retry the request using a different TEEP protocol version.